Good news for LED lighting upgrades: What EPAct 179D really means

 Even if you completed a lighting retrofit years ago, it’s important to check for this benefit.
 Projects dating back to January 1, 2006 could be eligible for deductions.

 To be clear, we're not tax experts, but this could result in a significant financial impact for your organization.

 If you do not oversee the tax returns for your company, make sure to pass this along to those that do and keep them in the loop.

-If you want to start planning your LED upgrade for 2021, don't hesitate to contact us.
+If you want to start planning your LED upgrade, don't hesitate to contact us.
 We'd be happy to help you walk through the process.